lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/FunctionUsageGuide.rst

  - Distinguish between "forward" and "backward": This refers to vertical pushing/pulling (approaching/moving away from the sensor), not horizontal sliding.

- - Avoid strong light: Avoid using the device in direct sunlight or under strong halogen lamps to prevent interference with the infrared signal.
+ - Avoid strong light: Avoid using the device in direct sunlight or under strong lights to prevent interference with the infrared signal.

 ----